 Another aspect of a holographic universe is the mathematical proof of every part of a hologram contains all the information possessed by the whole.
 If we try to take apart something constructed holographically, we will not get the pieces of which it is made, we will only get smaller wholes.
 This “whole in every part” nature of a holographic universe may be the basis for mystical experiences such as the NDE.
 It also agrees with the view of eastern mysticism: all consciousness exists as a part of a single Whole and a single Whole within all consciousness.
 This holographic paradigm supports mathematical principles found in fractal geometry and the metaphysical concept of non-physical fractal souls existing in a fractal universe.
 A holographic universe could theoretically be viewed as a Matrix bringing into existence everything else in our universe: all matter and energy – from atoms, to solar systems, to galaxies, etc. Such a Matrix could be viewed as a kind of cosmic storehouse of “All That Is” or the metaphysical concept of an “akashic field.”
 Such a Matrix of “all information” could also be the basis for the NDE life review.
 David Bohm believed a holographic level of reality may be a “mere stage” beyond which lies “an infinity of further development.”
 According to physicist Fred Alan Wolf, NDEs can be explained using a holographic model where death is merely a shifting of a person’s consciousness from one dimension of the hologram to another.
 Craig Hogan, a physicist at Fermilab, generated even more interest in a holographic universe when he discovered proof of a holographic universe in the data of a gravitational wave detector.

-Profound evidence supporting the fractal nature of consciousness within a fractal universe can be seen the image on the right.
-On March 16, 2006, the journal Nature published a report of the discovery of an unprecedented elongated double helix nebula (see the image on the right) near the center of our Milky Way galaxy using observations from NASA’s Spitzer Space Telescope.
+Profound evidence supporting the fractal nature of consciousness within a fractal universe can be seen the image on the left.
+On March 16, 2006, the journal Nature published a report of the discovery of an unprecedented elongated double helix nebula (see the image on the left) near the center of our Milky Way galaxy using observations from NASA’s Spitzer Space Telescope.
 According to Mark Morris, a UCLA professor of physics and astronomy, said, “Nobody has ever seen anything like that before in the cosmic realm.
 Most nebulae are either spiral galaxies full of stars or formless amorphous conglomerations of dust and gas – space weather.
 What we see indicates a high degree of order.”
 Notice how closely the DNA molecule looks like a fractal of this nebula.

-Other evidence supporting the fractal nature of consciousness can be seen in the images on the left.
+Other evidence supporting the fractal nature of consciousness can be seen in the images below.
 Mark Miller, a doctoral student at Brandeis University, researched how particular types of neurons in the brain are connected to one another.
 By staining thin slices of a mouse’s brain, Miller could then identify the connections visually.
 The result can be seen in the image on the left labeled “The Brain Cell” (courtesy of Dr. Clifford Pickover) showing three neuron cells on the left (two red and one yellow) and their connections.
 By comparing The Brain Cell image with The Universe image, we can easily see how these objects have the same structure.
 This begs the questions, “Do we exist within a gigantic brain?” and “Is the law of physics merely the laws of our own minds?”
 Learn more about the fractal nature of reality in Dr. Pickover’s outstanding book The Physics Book: From the Big Bang to Quantum Resurrection.
 His other books, The Math Book and The Medical Book, are equally outstanding.
 Visit his main website and Twitter site.

-The Universe image above was created by an international group of astrophysicists called The Virgo Consortium using a computer simulation to recreate how the universe grew and evolved.
+The Universe image on the left was created by an international group of astrophysicists called The Virgo Consortium using a computer simulation to recreate how the universe grew and evolved.
 The image is a snapshot of the present universe featuring a large cluster of galaxies (bright yellow) surrounded by thousands of stars, galaxies and dark matter.
 There are several theories of the universe within particle physics called “brane cosmology” where “brane” is a reference to “membrane” in M-Theory.
 In theoretical physics, a “brane” is a mathematical concept where our four-dimensional universe is restricted to a “brane” inside a higher-dimensional space composed of eleven theoretical dimensions – the three dimensions we can see, plus the dimension of time, plus the seven extra dimensions we can’t see but M-theory theorizes are all around us.
 Surprisingly, the number of these dimensions agree with the number of “afterlife realms” described by NDEs and the major ancient religions of the world.

 The Internet image on the left is a visualization of the Internet showing the various routes through a portion of the Internet.
 Notice how the structure of a brain cell is the same as the structure of the Internet and the universe.
 Is this merely a coincidence?
 Or do these images graphically demonstrate the ancient principle of “as above, so below.”
 The Internet image was generated by The Opte Project (pronounced op-tee which is Latin word for “optical”) started by Barrett Lyon whose goal was to make an accurate representation of the extent of the Internet using visual graphics.
 The project was started in October 2003 in an effort to provide a useful network mapping of the Internet for the purposes of helping students learn more about the Internet.
 This map can also be used to visualize sites of disasters in the world by citing the significant destruction of Internet capabilities after a disaster.
 It can also be used as a gauge for the growth of the Internet and the areas of growth.
 But it also shows how the structure of the Internet is developing along the same lines as the structures of the human brain and the universe.
 The Universe image is featured at the Boston Museum of Science, the Museum of Modern Art and the Louvre.

-5. The holonomic brain and the NDE
+6. The Holonomic Brain and the NDE

 This “holistic” view of reality (as opposed to reductionist theories) can also be applied to the human brain.
 The holographic principle was a catalyst towards a theory of quantum consciousness called the “holonomic brain theory” which explains how the brain encodes memories in a holographic manner.
 This theory originated from neurophysiologist Karl Pribram who synchronistically arrived at a holographic model of the mind at the same time David Bohm was developing a holographic model of the universe.
 Taken all together, this holographic model is part of a new emerging paradigm called “holism.”
 Holism is the principle of a whole system being more than just the sum of its parts.
 The best way to study the behavior of many complex systems is to treat it as a whole.